Do you really want to be in the same place with your customers six months from now?

 What is often missed are the internal risks that occur.

 These are four of the most common internal customer risks.
 They are the risk of:

-- Risk of personal gain/loss – What’s in it for me?
+- personal gain/loss – What’s in it for me?

-- Risk of external perception – What will people say/think?
+- external perception – What will people say/think?

-- Risk of a future result – Will I regret this later?
+- a future result – Will I regret this later?

-- Risk of present cost – What will this actually take?
+- present cost – What will this actually take?
 What is the effort required?

 During your customer conversations you need to be aware of these internal and external factors that drive decision making influence.